 My tour started at the Muyl ruins.
 I was totally captured, astonished by its beauty and the high level of conservation of the temples.

-In fact, only afterward during my tour in Muyil lagoon, the guide explained that the canals that connected the different bodies of waters of the lagoon have been created at the time of the Mayan civilization for their commerce.
+In fact, only afterward during my tour of Muyil lagoon, the guide explained that the canals that connected the different bodies of water of the lagoon have been created at the time of the Mayan civilization for their commerce.
 So impressive.